Mali: Biodiversity

-Extent of central government control

-In March 2012, the Malian government lost control over Tombouctou, Gao and Kidal Regions and the north-eastern portion of Mopti Region.
-On 6 April 2012, the National Movement for the Liberation of Azawad unilaterally declared their secession from Mali as Azawad, an act that neither Mali nor the international community recognised.
-The government later regained control over these areas.

 Politics and government

 Government

 Until the military coup of 22 March 2012, Mali was a constitutional democracy governed by the Constitution of 12 January 1992, which was amended in 1999.
 The constitution provides for a separation of powers among the executive, legislative, and judicial branches of government.
 The system of government can be described as "semi-presidential".
 Executive power is vested in a president, who is elected to a five-year term by universal suffrage and is limited to two terms.

 The president serves as a chief of state and commander in chief of the armed forces.
 A prime minister appointed by the president serves as head of government and in turn appoints the Council of Ministers.
 The unicameral National Assembly is Mali's sole legislative body, consisting of deputies elected to five-year terms.
 Following the 2007 elections, the Alliance for Democracy and Progress held 113 of 160 seats in the assembly.
 The assembly holds two regular sessions each year, during which it debates and votes on legislation that has been submitted by a member or by the government.

 Mali's constitution provides for an independent judiciary, but the executive continues to exercise influence over the judiciary by virtue of power to appoint judges and oversee both judicial functions and law enforcement.
 Mali's highest courts are the Supreme Court, which has both judicial and administrative powers, and a separate Constitutional Court that provides judicial review of legislative acts and serves as an election arbiter.
 Various lower courts exist, though village chiefs and elders resolve most local disputes in rural areas.

-Despite continued pressure from ECOWAS, the initial timetable for a new election in February 2022 was pushed back and is now slated for February 2024.
+The transition government pushed back the timetable for a new election, initially to be held in February 2022, to February 2024.
+In exchange for the government's commitment to a 2024 election, ECOWAS agreed to lift sanctions on the country.

+According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Mali performs in the low range on overall democratic measures, with particular weaknesses in political representation and rule of law.